Opinion | Trump has one last remaining lifeline. Biden is moving to sever it.

 Biden is set to roll out a new economic agenda designed to do just this.
 It should also prompt a reconsideration of another big question: how vulnerable Trump has made himself by thoroughly selling out on the “populist economic nationalism” he ran on in 2016.

-The new Biden policies have their own economic nationalist bent: one is a 10 percent penalty surtax on any products manufactured overseas for sales back in the U.S. Another is a tax credit for companies that invest in creating jobs here by, say, revitalizing a closed facility or moving jobs back home.
+The new Biden policies have their own economic nationalist bent: one is a 10 percent penalty surtax on any products manufactured overseas for sales back in the United States.
+Another is a tax credit for companies that invest in creating jobs here by, say, revitalizing a closed facility or moving jobs back home.

 All this comes after Biden recently rolled out a plan for hundreds of billions of dollars in investments in rebuilding U.S. manufacturing and supply chains exposed as vulnerable by the coronavirus pandemic.